profsmith89/ctps/_sources/chap02.md

 print("The End.")
 ```

 This code queries the user for a book, opens the book, names the open-file object `my_open_book`, loops reading and printing each line from this object, closes the open file when the interpreter leaves the statements indented under the with-as-statement, and finally prints "The End."
 Will we need to do similar work in our current problem?
 Yes.
 If we are going to find each piece of dialogue in a story, we'll need to read each line in it.
-Let's then keep this script's first five lines.
-Of course, we will also need to know when we've reached the end of the story and to close the open file, which the if-statement and with-as-statement do for us.
+Let's then keep this script's first six lines.
+Of course, we will also need to know when we've reached the end of the story and when to close the open file, which the if-statement and with-as-statement do for us.
 Overall, we just need to adjust the `input` prompt and then delete the printing of `the_line`, since our new problem's output is different.
 After doing all this, we're left with the following:

 ```{code-block} python
 ---